nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 ## Design & implementation

-**JustBook Command Line App** leverages on the help of a total five Java classes, viz. **JustBook, Bookings, AddCommand, DeleteCommand and HelpCommand** created by the team.
-It takes advantage of an optimal use of Java Stream and latest java.time APIs, e.g. LocalDateTime and LocalDate, among others, together with a judicious choice of data structures, to allow a single user good at the keyboard to make and register bookings / appointments online fast.
+**JustBook Command Line App** leverages on the help of a total five Java classes, viz. **JustBook, Bookings, AddCommand, DeleteCommand and HelpCommand** created by the Team.
+It makes optimal use of Java Stream and the latest java.time APIs, e.g. LocalDateTime and LocalDate, among others, together with a judicious choice of data structures, to allow a single user good at the keyboard to make and register bookings / appointments online fast:

-- Each user booking entry is stored in an `Arraylist<Bookings>` data structure (sorted before each displaym, allowing for editing or deleting functions onscreen).
+- Each user booking entry is stored in an `Arraylist<Bookings>` data structure (sorted before each listing display -> allowing for editing or deleting functions onscreen).

 - The **Bookings** class will capture the user booking description, the scheduled start localDateTime and end localDateTime data of a specific booking.

-- Another data structure, `HashMap<LocalDate, LocalDate>`, is used to store, for efficient search/retrieval, a blocklist consisting of blocking periods where the user will not be able to make any bookings.
+- Another data structure, `HashMap<LocalDate, LocalDate>`, chosen for efficient search/retrieval, is used to store a blocklist consisting of blocking periods where the user will not be able to make any bookings.

 ## Product scope